Best tech deals for Black Friday

 Mobile contracts

 Telkom is offering some sweet 24-month contract bundles, which include a smartwatch for the respective brands.
+These include Samsung Galaxy Watch Actives with Samsung devices, and the Huawei Watch Fit with Huawei Devices.
 These deals run from now until 4 December.
 Orders can be made via online channels, call centres, or in-store.
 In-store times have been extended today (27 November) and Monday (30 November) to 8 am until 8 pm to accommodate more customers.

 |FreeMe 3GB